IDinsight/MCPDemo/README.md

               "recovery_codes": [
                   ...,
               ],
-              "scopes": ["admin"]
+              "scopes": [
+                  "admin"
+              ]
           }
           ```
     3. Create a new client using the `/client/register-first-client` endpoint in the FastAPI docs.
-Use the following credentials:
+Use the following payload (everything else can be left as their defaults):
         - `client_id`: `client1`
         - `scopes`: `["admin"]`
         - `secret`: `client1`